ironscar/quantum-compute-starter/README.md

   - wen measuring, only `θ` is important so on the equator, there is equal chance of collapsing to either state
   - probability of collapsing to the north pole = `cos(θ/2)^2`
   - `Φ` becomes important during computations
-- Quantum gates
+- Quantum gates:
-  - `H` gate creates a superposition state of equal probability (somewhere on equator) given a collapsed state
+  - `H (Hadamard)` gate creates a superposition state of equal probability (somewhere on equator) given a collapsed state
-    - usually from Z-axis to X-axis and vice versa
+    - usually from +Z-axis to +X-axis and vice versa
+  - `X Pauli` gate rotates 180 degrees around x-axis (flips the qubit)
-  - `Y` gate rotates state about Y axis and takes a parameter to decide how much rotation is applied
+  - `Y Pauli` gate rotates 180 degrees around Y axis
-    - 100% implies it will go to the south pole from the north pole
-    - 50% implies it will go to the equator from the north pole
-  - `Z` gate rotates around Z-axis by `π radians` (180 degrees)
+  - `Z Pauli` gate rotates 180 degrees around Z-axis
-  - `X` gate flips qubit
+  - `Measurement` gate measures the information in the qubit and results in a collapsed state
 - In quantum computing, a single qubit releases very little information
   - moreover, it probably doesnt have many superpositions to yield useful information
   - but we can repeat the process multiple times to estimate the state from multiple individual experiments